BasileAmeeuw/Creater-Of-Sites/README.md

 # Still to do

 First improve a lot of basic function or put new function in.
 We could imagine a page for recomandation or add it to a actual page.
 It can be good if anyone can set something in the CSS file which is setted in public.
+But first the template of view has to be more used because it's only used for the recap view and it must be used for all views